ScottKirvan/ScooterUtils/notes/USER_README.md

 This is the same functionality as the viewport hamburger menu's **Show FPS** setting, but this will stay enabled between engine/editor restarts.

+## Blueprint Nodes
+Blueprint nodes are found under the **Scooter Utilities** section in the blueprint node browser.
+The following nodes are currently available:
+- **Scooter Utilities**
+  * Get Global Config File String
+  * Get Global Config File Float
+  * Get Global Config File Int
+  * Get Global Config File Bool
+  * Set Global Config File String
+  * Set Global Config File Float
+  * Set Global Config File Int
+  * Set Global Config File Bool

+These nodes all get and set values from your Global Configuration Files (i. e. `DefaultEngine.ini`).
+Each takes a **Section** and a **Key** argument.
+The *Set* version also take the value you want to change the Config setting to as an argument.  **Section** is of the format, `/Script/AndroidRuntimeSettings.AndroidRuntimeSettings`, and **Key** would be of the format, `VersionDisplayName`.
+These **Section** and **Key** values can all be found by looking at the `ini` file in question (`DefaultEngine.ini`), and looking up the value you need.

 Contributions
 -----------------------